One-Step Residual Shifting Diffusion for Image Super-Resolution via Distillation: Method

-Here, $f_{\phi}$ represents an additional ResShift model trained to optimize objective \eqref{eq:tractable_objective} in order to estimate $\mathcal{L}_{\theta}$.
-Furthermore, minimizing \eqref{eq:tractable_objective} over \( \phi \) is equivalent to training a "fake" ResShift model using data generated by \( G_\theta \). \end{proposition} Thus, we alleviate the original problem of the intractable gradient of \eqref{eq:main_loss} by incorporating the loss of training of fake ResShift model into objective $\mathcal{L}_{\theta}$.
-We provide the \underline{proof} of {Proposition~\ref{prop:main-proposition}} in Appendix \ref{app:proofs}.
-For completeness, in Appendix~\ref{app:vsd}, we also \underline{compare} our method with another method involving fake models used in \underline{OSEDiff} \citep{wu2024onestep}.
+Here, $f_{\phi}$ is an additional ResShift trained to optimize $\mathcal{L}_{\text{fake}}$ in Equation \eqref{eq:tractable_objective} for the estimation of $\mathcal{L}_{\theta}$.
+Furthermore, minimizing the loss in Equation \eqref{eq:tractable_objective} over \( \phi \) is equivalent to training a "fake" ResShift using data generated by \( G_\theta \). \end{proposition} Thus, we solve the intractable gradient problem in Equation \eqref{eq:main_loss} by incorporating the fake ResShift model training into $\mathcal{L}_{\theta}$ \eqref{eq:main_loss}.
+The \underline{proof} of {Proposition~\ref{prop:main-proposition}} is in Appendix \ref{app:proofs}.
+In Appendix \ref{app:vsd_only}, we compare the RSD loss and the VSD objective used in OSEDiff and show that $\mathcal{L}_{\theta}$ is equal to: